ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 All English articles should use plain English.
 Your word choice should explain the topic that the article aims to explain thoroughly in layman's terms.
-In other words, you should ask yourself, "If someone was reading this, would they have to look up any of the words?"
+In other words, you should ask yourself, "If someone read this, will they have to look up any of the words?"

 All articles must have proper grammar, correct spelling, and correct information.
 Keep in mind that reviewers would ask for changes in your pull request for blunders or suggestions.
-A good osu!wiki writer/editor should read these reviews to help improve the overall quality of these articles to ensure optimal experience for the reader.
+A good osu!wiki writer/editor should read these reviews to help improve the overall quality of these articles to ensure an optimal experience for the reader.

 ## GFM